isolver/ioHub/docs/iohub/quickstart.rst

 	# provided arguments using the actual MouseDevice instance that exists
 	# on the ioHub Server Process, and returns the result of the method call to your
 	# Experiment process script.
 This all happens without you needing to think about it,
-	# but it is nice to know what is actually happenning behind the scenes.
+	# but it is nice to know what is actually happening behind the scenes.
 	#
 	myMouse.setSystemCursorVisibility(False)